zhaqenl/zhaqenl.github.io/en/src/clon.md

 #### <a name="explicit"></a> Explicit

 The first is the _explicit_ method.
-Here, we _explictly_ check via the `GETOPT` function of Clon, whether or not a particular option/flag is provided by the end-user, for example:
+Here, we check via the `GETOPT` function of Clon, whether or not a particular option/flag is provided by the end-user, for example:

 ```
 (defun main ()